aymanreda56/CRUST/readme.md

 ## Credits 👨‍💻 👩‍💻 👩‍💻 👩‍💻
-“Appreciation has the amazing habit of bringing more reasons to be grateful for.”
+> "Appreciation has the amazing habit of bringing more reasons to be grateful for."
-</br>Special thanks to:
+### Special thanks to:
 </br>
 @Marim1611 </br>
 @mariemzayn18 </br>